sjackman/abyss-scaffold-paper/scaffold.md

 assembled into scaffolds.

-We compare our scaffolding results to that of the *de novo* assembly software packages [ALLPATHS-LG][allpathslg] and [SGA][sga].
-These two software packages and ABySS were used to assemble short-read sequencing data of the human sample [NA12878][depristo].
+We compare our scaffolding results to that of the *de novo* assembly software packages [ALLPATHS-LG][allpathslg], [SGA][sga] and [SOAPdenovo][soapdenovo].
+These three software packages and ABySS were used to assemble short-read sequencing data of the human sample [NA12878][depristo].
 The scaffolds of these assemblies were aligned to the reference human genome to determine the contiguity and correctness of the scaffolds and compare the performance of these tools.

 Terminology
 -----------